 ADDIX Soft tread compound gives the tire pair ample braking traction that works well with its consistent tread pattern to provide a powerful slowing grip without any odd or unexpected slips.
 Though the durability of the soft tread suffers a bit, it’s worth every millimeter of burnt rubber to have a predictable connection with the ground.
 Having amazing traction that allows me to ride faster and take sketchier lines is worth replacing one more rear tire per year.

-At $92 (compare options and prices), the Magic Mary won’t fit into everyone’s sports budget.
+At $92, the Schwalbe Magic Mary won’t fit into everyone’s sports budget.
 If these tires sound like your flavor, but you need to cut the cost, mounting just one of them up front will yield many of the benefits mentioned above for half the cost.
 For riders who enjoy rough gravity trails, where flow is found rather than built, these tires are a great way to connect with the ground.